Aypac/GDSLatexConverter/README.md

 # GDSLatexConverter
-This python library allows conversion of gds (gdsII) files / gdspy libraries to latex (and subsequent svg, pdf, png, jpeg, ...).
+This python library allows conversion of gds (II) files / gdspy libraries to (lua-)latex (and subsequent svg, pdf, png, jpeg, ...).

 Install using pip:

 `pip install git+https://github.com/Aypac/GDSLatexConverter.git`

-Usage example can be found <a href='/examples/inv_example.ipynb'>here</a>.
+Usage examples can be found <a href='/examples/inv_example.ipynb'>here</a>.

 Special thanks to <a href='https://github.com/mwb0506'>Marc Beekman</a>.